President: Dr. Roy Matthew (Consultant Oncologist)

 Trustee / Communications: Jo Malone / Phil Malone

 I finished my treatment for breast cancer in 2004.
 Having read about this crazy charity I knew I wanted to support it so chose to run a half marathon in Norway – at midnight!
 My job is travelling the world filming agricultural videos and training others to produce them so, using my skills, I film the Crazy Hats Walk each year and help out at events when I can.
 Having spent time at The Haven in London whilst undergoing treatment I know exactly what support is needed here in Northamptonshire – Northamptonshire needs its own ‘haven’.
 You may have seen my husband Phil (ex-BBC presenter) acting as Master of Ceremonies at many of the charity’s events, especially at the yearly Walks.
 Phil is keen to promote the county’s craziest charity in any way he can.

 I first became aware of Crazy Hats when I went along to their ‘Celebration of Life’ concert featuring school children singing with the Corby Male Voice Choir; it was so uplifting.
 At the time I had just lost two friends to breast cancer within 5 months; my sister was going through treatment and shortly afterwards my daughter was diagnosed.
-The concert had such an emotional effect on me that I immediately wanted to volunteer my services; I am now a Trustee.
+The concert had such an emotional effect on me that I immediately wanted to volunteer my services.
+I was proud to be a Trustee for many years but now, because of advancing years, help and support the charity in whatever way I can.
 The support I had from the charity helped me through very difficult times, especially when my dear husband died of pancreatic cancer.
 I have made many good friends and I feel very proud to be part of such a dedicated team.
 The amount of money raised is proof of such dedication and also the support given by the community.
 Glennis, now a very dear friend, is an inspiration to everyone – when you are low she knows how to pick you up.